kervel/waterput_esp8266/README.md

 # Firmware factory reset

 Power up the firmware, and *while powered up* connect a jumper between PRG and GND pins.
 The blue LED will immediately blink 10 times and all settings will be cleared.
+Note that this *will not work* if you already connect the jumper cable before powerup, because then the board will enter firmware download mode.